gabrielrangel95/moon-mail-rn/README.md

 ## Singing up
 The first screen is a sign up page.
-You must fill and the filds required.
+You must fill and the fields required.
 A confirmation code will be delivered for your e-mail, for confirm the account, before the first login.